Our Club

 HISTORY

-For our first 33 years we were located on campus at Memorial University.
+For our first 33 years we were located on campus at Memorial University and we're called the Memorial University Aikido Club.
 However with the closure of the Combatives Room in 2011 we moved off-campus and are now part of the St. John’s Martial Arts Centre.

 AFFILIATION